 If even more detail is required, the ntopng package, which can also be found under System > Packages, can help.
 It can break down detail by IP, protocol, and so on.
 Once installed, it appears under Diagnostics > ntopng.
 It will even track where connections were made by local PCs, and how much bandwidth was used on individual connections.

 The older ntop package has been replaced by ntopng.

-Due to the disk resource requirements of ntop and ntopng, it is not available on NanoBSD.
-It is also not recommended for systems that have low CPU or RAM.
+Due to the disk resource requirements of ntop and ntopng, it is not recommended for systems that have low CPU or RAM.

 Monitoring on Multiple Interfaces¶

 Currently, darkstat and bandwidthd do not listen on multiple interfaces. ntopng will listen on multiple interfaces.

 Netflow is another option for bandwidth usage analysis.
 Netflow is a standard means of traffic accounting supported by many routers and firewalls.
 Netflow collector running on a host inside the network is required to collect the data. pfSense software can export Netflow data to the collector using the softflowd package or the pfflowd package.